 - a.
-Connect the supplied straight-through Ethernet cable from the "User ENet" jack on the modem to any non-PoE port on the switch (see Figure 28). - b.
-Connect a second straight-through Ethernet cable from any non-PoE port on the switch to the "WAN" jack on the MTA. - c.
-Connect the customer's analog (not digital) phone or PABX to the "Phone 1" jack on the MTA.
-This jack is linked to a unique phone line.
+Connect the supplied straight-through Ethernet cable from the "User ENet" jack on the modem to any port on the switch (see Figure 28). - b.
+Connect a second straight-through Ethernet cable from any port on the switch to the "WAN" jack on the MTA. - c.
+Connect the customer's analog (not digital) phone(s), fax machine, and/or PABX to the desired RJ-11 "Phone" jack(s) on the MTA.
+Each jack is linked to a unique phone line.